Wind-whipped Southern California wildfires prompt mass evacuations, injure 2 firefighters | Science-Environment

 Wind-whipped Southern California wildfires prompt mass evacuations, injure 2 firefighters

-Wind-driven walls of flame prompted mass evacuations in Southern California and badly injured two firefighters on Monday, as hundreds of thousands of residents endured a second day of power shutoffs meant to counter heightened fire risks from gusty, dry weather.
+Wind-driven walls of flame spurred mass evacuations in Southern California and left two firefighters badly injured on Monday, as hundreds of thousands of residents endured a second day of power shutoffs meant to counter heightened fire risks from gusty, dry weather.
 The latest threats came amid what meteorologists called the strongest onslaught of extreme winds - and lowest humidity levels - yet documented during an already epic California wildfire season ranked as the worst on record in terms of acreage burned.

 Fires have scorched more than 6,400 square miles (16,500 square kilometres) - equivalent to the land mass of the state of Hawaii - since the start of the year, with thousands of homes destroyed and 31 lives lost.
-Red flag warnings for incendiary weather conditions remained posted across much of California due to extreme winds producing gusts in excess of 80 miles per hour (129 kph), according to the California Department of Forestry and Fire Protection.
+Red flag warnings for incendiary weather conditions remained in place across much of California due to winds gusting in excess of 80 miles per hour (129 kph), according to the California Department of Forestry and Fire Protection.

 No property losses were immediately reported.
-But two firefighters among an estimated 500 personnel battling the flames with bulldozers and hand tools were hospitalized with severe burns, authorities said.
-A second Orange County blaze, the Blueridge fire, later broke near Yorba Linda and has charred roughly 1,200 acres (485 hectares), Nguyen said.
+But two firefighters among some 500 personnel battling the flames with bulldozers and hand tools were hospitalized with severe burns, authorities said.
+A second Orange County blaze, the Blueridge fire, later broke out near Yorba Linda and has charred roughly 1,200 acres (485 hectares), Nguyen said.
 Local television news footage showed at least one home gutted by flames.

+An estimated 1,170 homes were under evacuation orders from that blaze, the county fire authority said on Twitter late on Monday.
+PRECAUTIONARY OUTAGES

 - READ MORE ON: